A reduced-cost third-order algebraic diagrammatic construction based on state-specific frozen natural orbitals: Application to the electron-attachment problem: Results and Discussion

-The truncation based on occupation number is more robust than the percentage of virtual orbitals retained in the natural orbital-based implementation of the wave-function method~\cite{kallaySystematicWayCost2014}.
-In occupation number-based truncation schemes, the virtual natural orbitals up to a certain truncation threshold have been included in the calculations.
-FIG.~\ref{fig:thresh} presents the convergence of error at different natural orbital-based truncations of the EA-ADC(3) method with respect to the untruncated canonical EA-ADC(3) method.
+Truncation based on occupation number thresholds is more robust than truncation based on a fixed percentage of retained virtual orbitals in natural-orbital-based wave-function methods.~\cite{kallaySystematicWayCost2014} In occupation-number-based truncation schemes, virtual natural orbitals with occupation numbers above a chosen threshold are retained in the calculations.
+Fig.~\ref{fig:thresh} shows the convergence of the error in EA values at different natural-orbital truncation thresholds relative to the canonical EA-ADC(3) results.
 It can be seen that the SS-FNO-based scheme converges more rapidly than the corresponding FNO-based one.
-The EA values in the SS-FNO-based scheme converge at the threshold $10^{-5}$, while the FNO-based scheme shows a large error of -0.641 eV at the same threshold.
-The FNO-based scheme eventually converges at the threshold of $10^{-7}$.
-It shows that the SS-FNO framework is a more suitable tool for reduced-cost EA-ADC(3) calculations.
+The EA values in the SS-FNO-based scheme converge a truncation threshold $10^{-5}$, while the FNO-based scheme shows a large error of -0.641 eV at the same threshold.
+This demonstrates that the SS-FNO framework is a more suitable approach for reduced-cost EA-ADC(3) calculations.
 The inclusion of the perturbative correction significantly enhances the accuracy, and the error converges at the threshold of $10^{-4}$.
 At this threshold, SS-FNO-EA-ADC(3) selects only $38.6\%$ of the total virtual space.
 Further reduction in computational cost can be achieved by reducing the auxiliary basis dimension using Natural Auxiliary Functions (NAFs).
 Fig.~\ref{fig:nafthresh} illustrates the convergence of the error (in eV) in the EA value of O$_3$ relative to the canonical reference, with decreasing NAF threshold and a fixed SS-FNO threshold of $10^{-4}$ in the EA-ADC(3) method.
-The EA values (in eV) at different NAF thresholds and the reduced dimension of the auxiliary basis are tabulated in TABLE S3.
+The EA values (in eV) at different NAF thresholds are listed in Table S3.
 The aug-cc-pVQZ basis set and the aug-cc-pVQZ/C auxiliary were used for the calculations.
-The convergence plot suggests that even at the NAF threshold of $10^{-1}$, the EA value converges with an error of 0.022 eV with only around $70\%$ of the auxiliary basis functions retained.
+The convergence plot suggests that even at the NAF threshold of $10^{-1}$, the EA value converges with an error of 0.022 eV while retaining only about $70\%$ of the auxiliary basis functions.
 With the inclusion of perturbative corrections, the EA values show a negligible error ($< 0.01$ eV) at the threshold of $10^{-1}$.
-However, for further benchmarking of different closed-shell systems, a conservative NAF threshold of $10^{-2}$ has been chosen.
+However, for further benchmarking of different closed-shell systems, a conservative NAF threshold of $10^{-2}$ was chosen.